Methodology

 The ISRM Tool calculations health module follows US EPA BenMAP CE methodology and CARB guidance.

-Currently, the tool is only built out to use the Krewski et al. (2009), endpoint parameters and functions.1 The Krewski function is as follows:
+Currently, for PM2.5, the tool is only built out to use the Krewski et al. (2009), endpoint parameters and functions.1 The Krewski function is as follows:

 ΔM = (1 - (exp(βd x ΔCi)-1) x Ii,d,g x Pi,g